Computer history - 2002

 Blizzard announced StarCraft: Ghost on September 22, 2002.

-The first code that would later become Mozilla Firefox was made available on September 23, 2002.
+The first code, which would later become Mozilla Firefox, was made available on September 23, 2002.

-Grand Theft Auto: Vice City was released for the PS2 and Xbox on October 29, 2002, by Rockstar North.
+Rockstar North released Grand Theft Auto: Vice City for the PS2 and Xbox on October 29, 2002.

 AOL (America Online) announced that AIM (AOL Instant Messenger) and ICQ would work together on November 3, 2002.